o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 1. In the **Add Seed Asset** dialog, click **Add Seed**.

-1. In the Asset Bundler, in the **Product Assets** panel, verify that your seed list has the level assets.
+1. In the Asset Bundler GUI, in the **Product Assets** panel, verify that your seed list has the level assets.

 #### Generate an asset list